junrui-liu/patina/src/assignments/as3.md

 **Assignment due: Monday, November 15 11:59PM**

-In this assignment, you will implement a type checker for you Patina compiler.
+In this assignment, you will implement a type checker for your Patina compiler.

 ## Instructions
 1. Download the starter code [here](https://github.com/fredfeng/CS160/blob/main/assignments/as3/).